Barhapple Loch: Exploration

 On 15 October 1880, a party was formed and led by the John Dalrymple, Earl of Stair to explore the crannog.
 Among the party of eight was Sir John Dalrymple-Hay, 3rd Baronet.
 The digging was stopped at a depth of between two and three feet by the appearance of water, but which point several discoveries were made.
-It was reported, that the loch-dwelling consisted of mainly oak piles and a platform of wood, with rough stone at some point.
-The discovery was located some 280 feet from the shore, with a gangway built from the east shore from the foot of Barhapple, where it is hard ground, at a length of 550 feet to facilitate viewing.
-The discovery was a row of oak piles, enclosing a space of 175 feet long from north to south and 127 feet wide, with rounded angles.
+It was reported, that the loch-dwelling consisted of mainly oak piles and a platform of wood, with rough stone added at some point.
+The discovery was located some 280 feet from the shore, so a gangway was built from the east shore from the foot of Barhapple, where it is hard ground, at a length of 550 feet to facilitate viewing by the surveyors.

+The discovery consisted of a row of oak piles, enclosing a space of 175 feet long from north to south and 127 feet wide, with rounded angles.
 Sir Herbert Maxwell took the first measurements of what remained of the crannog.
 134 piles were visible, with a slight gap on the west side and larger one on the south side, with the piles on each side thingly set.
 It is surrounded by a row of oak piles, enclosing a space 175 feet long from north to south, and 127 feet broad, and rounded at the angles.
 The crannog appeared to be connected to the N and E shores of the loch by gangways on piles.
 A ring of Cannel coal of around 5.68 cm was discovered during the excavations.
 In 1884 a further excavation was undertaken.
 Some of the logs had rotted away, and others were pierced through by the shoots of the marsh plants, which gradually covered the partially drained area.

-The crannog were surveyed in July 2002, during the 2nd phase of the South-West Scotland Crannog Survey, with the intention of establishing an effective system of monitoring the rate of organic decay.
-Many of the timbers have a spongy consistency and with the shallow depth of the loch and changing levels, means they are unlikely to survive, with ongoing monitoring of the site being recommended.
-It was estimated that 3000 trees had been used to build the crannog.
-The frequent occurrences of the syllables der, dir and dar in the places near Barhapple indicate that they were heavily wooded by trees, long ago.
-A topographic rhyme, passed down the centuries and told to the narrator Robert Munro by the farmer Thomas McCormick of Mindork, in Kirkowan, 1 mile to the east of Barhapple Loch.
-It states:
+The crannog were surveyed in July 2002 for only the second time, both above and below water level, during the 2nd phase of the South-West Scotland Crannog Survey, with the intention of establishing an effective system of monitoring the rate of organic decay.
+Many of the timbers had a spongy consistency and with the shallow depth of the loch and changing levels, meant they are unlikely to survive, with ongoing monitoring of the site being recommended.
+It was estimated that 3000 trees had been used to build the structure.
+An analysis of the frequent occurrences of the syllables der, dir and dar in the places near Barhapple was undertaken that indicated that they area was once heavily wooded by trees, long ago.
+A topographic rhyme, passed down the centuries and told to the narrator Robert Munro by the farmer Thomas McCormick of Mindork, in Kirkowan, 1 mile to the east of Barhapple Loch, states: